rudderlabs/rudder-blog/content/blog/identity-resolution-is-more-valuable-when-its-on-your-warehouse.md

 weight:
 ---

 Identity resolution lets you combine unique identifiers across your digital touchpoints to identify users in real-time.
 With it, you can create a unified, omnichannel view of your customers.
-By leveraging an identity graph - a database that houses these identifiers - you can identify and connect details related to different aspects of your customers’ journies and stitch them all together in one customer profile.
+By leveraging an identity graph - a database that houses these identifiers - you can identify and connect details related to different aspects of your customers’ journeys and stitch them all together in one customer profile.

 ## RudderStack Builds Your Identity Graph on Your Data Warehouse.
 Other Customer Data Tools Don’t.